zorua98741/PS3-Rich-Presence-for-Discord/README.md

 ## Usage

 ### Requirements
+* PS3 with either HFW&HEN or CFW installed

-* PS3 with webmanMOD installed (program is written working with v1.47.35)
+* PS3 with webmanMOD installed (current working with v1.47.36)

 * PS3 and PC on the same network/internet connection

+* Discord installed and open on the PC running this script

 ### Installation
 A compiled .exe file is provided for use on the windows platform.